If you're looking for the best wireless keyboard, we've got you covered right here.

 Wireless keyboards offer you a greater degree of freedom over their wired counterparts, as well as removing any clutter associated with wires for a potentially cleaner desk setup.

 In addition, getting one of the best laptop stands or best triple monitor stands can also help to offer you that clean-looking setup and using it with one of the best wireless mice will also come in handy.

 Then, there's whether you go membrane or mechanical.
 For typists, it's an easy win for mechanical keyboards because of a more substantial and arguably satisfying keypress.

-Mechanical keyboards can be more expensive than their membrane counterparts, but they should also last longer, too, although it's worth noting that even many of the best gaming keyboards under 50 are mechanical, if you're wanting to experience the feeling of switches on a budget.
+Mechanical keyboards can be more expensive than membrane, but they should last longer.
+It's worth noting that many of the best gaming keyboards under 50 are mechanical if you'd like to experience the feeling of switches on a budget instead.

-For wireless keyboards also, battery life is integral as you'll want something that can last for several days without needing to be charged up again.
+For wireless keyboards, battery life is integral as you'll want something that can last for several days without needing to be charged up again.
 This is likely to be affected by if you want any backlighting or not.

 With all this in mind, we’ve selected these wireless keyboards based on their features, reviews, and other general points, that we think make them worth considering, plus, we’ve answered some of your most frequently asked questions so you can pick the best one for you.

 So, without further ado, here are some of the best wireless keyboards out there today.

 Best wireless keyboard

 ASUS ROG Claymore II